tsurdilo/temporal-patient-onboarding/README.md

 You will see that workflow retries were successfull and you will start seeing the onboarding popup messages and that the patient was successfully onboarded.

-## 3. Seeing the power of Temporal workflow compensation
+## 3. Simulating Service failure - Compensation

 For this scenario shut down `onboarding-services` so it is not running.
-Start onboarding anotehr patient through the UI and submit the form.
+Start onboarding another patient through the UI and submit the form.

 This time do not bring `onboarding-services` and wait until our retries finish (we set the max retries to 6 in our workflow).
 Watch the UI, as after all the retries have been performed you will see a notification popul telling you